hwdsl2/self-hosted-ai-stack/stacks/chat-ui/README.md

 Open `http://<server-ip>:3001` in your browser — you can start chatting right away.
 The LLM provider, base URL, and model are pre-configured.

+**Note:** On first start, AnythingLLM may take a few minutes to become available while it waits for the LiteLLM API key.
+Check progress with `docker logs anythingllm`.

 **Note:** For internet-facing deployments, using a [reverse proxy](#using-a-reverse-proxy) to add HTTPS is **strongly recommended**.
 In that case, also change `"3001:3001/tcp"` to `"127.0.0.1:3001:3001/tcp"` and `"4000:4000/tcp"` to `"127.0.0.1:4000:4000/tcp"` in `docker-compose.yml`, to prevent direct access to the unencrypted ports.
 [Set a password](https://docs.useanything.com/features/security-and-access) to protect AnythingLLM, especially when the server is accessible from the public internet.

 ## GPU acceleration (NVIDIA CUDA)